larkinmaxim/projectsExtension/README.md

 - Dark-themed sliding panel that appears on any webpage
 - Resizable panel width (drag the left edge to adjust)
 - Toggle by clicking the extension icon
-- URL input with action buttons
-- Shortcuts section
-- Recent sites section
+- Fullscreen toggle button to expand the panel to full width
 - Smooth sliding animation
 - Clean, modern design with Material Icons
+- Minimalist header with toggle and close buttons

 ## Installation